 What we achieved

-The Piano was covered by a range of video game publications around the world, outlets with a combined monthly readership of more than ten million.
-The game received positive feedback both from the press and in user comments within the community.
-Ultimately, by focusing on the game and the campaign in tandem, we were able to refine The Piano’s proposition to ensure its appeal within its target audience was as strong as possible.
+Ultimately, by focusing on the game and the campaign in tandem, we have been able to refine The Piano’s proposition to ensure its appeal within its target audience is as strong as possible.